6 FAFSA Benefits You Don’t Want to Miss

 4. You Could be Eligible for Institutional Aid

 Many colleges and universities use the information on the FAFSA as a deciding factor for institutional aid, especially need-based aid.
-If you haven’t completed your FAFSA, your school won’t have the information it needs to send you a financial aid package, which could include grants.
+If you haven’t completed your FAFSA, your school won’t have the information it needs to send you a financial aid package, which could include free money*.

 Colleges have limited funds that they allocate to students based on several different factors.
-And in some cases, the FAFSA could also be the deciding factor for merit-based scholarships through the school.
+In some cases, the FAFSA could even be the deciding factor for merit-based scholarships.
 They require the application to ensure the student has first maximized their federal aid.

 5. Some Scholarships and Grant Qualifications Require It

 Even if you think you won’t qualify for any financial aid from the federal government or your school, it’s still a good idea to complete your FAFSA.
 Your offer might surprise you!
-And it may be a requirement for some merit-based scholarships and grants.
-And it won’t take as long as it used to!
-The FAFSA is getting some serious updates for the 2023 – 2024 award year.
-You have no reason not to complete it.
+Plus, it’s a requirement for some need and merit-based scholarships and grants.
+Don’t miss out on the benefits of free money* by simply ignoring the FAFSA.

-Financial aid packages from colleges can be confusing.
+After you’ve completed the FAFSA and received acceptance letters, you might be confused by the financial aid offers.
+They don’t follow a single format, and it can be difficult to tell which is the better deal.
 However, our Financial Aid Offer Comparison tool can help cut through the confusion and make it easier than ever to understand what you’re being offered.
 Check it out today to ensure you’re getting a great deal on college!

 Lender Rates (APR) Eligibility